All scholarships

 Who can apply for the Einstein Fellowship (Six-Month Research in Germany)?+

-Applicants must be eligible African nationals applying at the postgraduate level, meet the academic and English-language requirements set by AIMS — Next Einstein Forum (Structured Masters), and be able to relocate to Pan-African for the duration of the programme.
+Applicants must be eligible African nationals applying at the postgraduate level, meet the academic and English-language requirements set by AIMS — Next Einstein Forum (Structured Masters), and be able to relocate to Africa for the duration of the programme.

 Is the Einstein Fellowship (Six-Month Research in Germany) fully funded?+